 At some point you’ve probably seen the video by the Harvard Innovation Labs, demonstrating the steep progression from an ordinary office of the ’80s to today’s desktop.

-The scene starts with vintage items, such as the original Macintosh, a corded phone, a fax machine, a rolodex, the Encyclopedia or the Oxford Dictionary.
+The scene starts with vintage items, such as the original Macintosh, a corded phone, a fax machine, a Rolodex, the Encyclopedia or the Oxford Dictionary.
 Gradually, items are replaced by apps on the computer, until you are finally left with a clutter-free desktop holding only a modern laptop and a smartphone.

-While watching this video I got stuck on one thing: all these devices and tools were replaced by their digital adaptions.
+While watching this video I got stuck on one thing: all these devices and tools were replaced by their digital adaptations.
 But they were only replaced, not changed for the better — despite the thousand-fold improvement along every technological dimension.

-The rolodex was replaced by your Contacts app, but its core is still the analog bundle of mostly-outdated information about your friends, colleagues, and peers.
+The Rolodex was replaced by your contacts app, but its core is still the analog bundle of mostly-outdated information about your friends, colleagues, and peers.

 A phone can still be dialed with a string of numbers like it was a hundred years ago, and we’re still forced to remember these numbers — or look them up when we need them.

 When you open your favorite word processor you still see a blank page displaying an empty piece of paper.
-Why do we call these tools word processors when they actually are paper processors?
+Why do we call these tools word processors when they are actually paper processors?

 Most websites are mockups of papers as well.
 Text — line by line, and page by page.
 Maybe even an endless piece of paper, like your Twitter or Facebook timeline.
 Yes, we have hyperlinks, but are they really much more powerful than references?

 Our keyboard and mouse are basically a typewriter on steroids.
 Sure, we rely on Copy and Paste, but a secretary from 50 years ago was pretty resourceful and ingenious.